bshoots17/Crime_in_LA/README.md

 # STAT405
+## Link to datasets
+Download the folder called STAT405 Data and move the Raw_Data and Cleaned_Data folders into your local repository.

 ## How to Use GitHub in Terminal
 1. Pull changes using "git pull"
 2. Make your changes in the file